bernerus/grc/README.md

 This project aims to develop a functioning VHF/UHF transceiver that use the HackRF hardware over a SoapyRemote connection.

+There are many files in this repository.
+The interesting file is the Gnuradio flowchart _fbq_xcvr_exp.grc_ It is a very large flowchart, you need to be able to scroll sideways to see everything.

 As of the initial commit, the transceiver has been used to work exactly 1 QSO over FT8 on 144 MHz.
 A year later, I have worked over 100:s QSOs over FT8 on both 2m and 70cm.
 Also many meteor scatter QSOs have been worked on 2m.